 When navigated to a file or folder in a Teams library from the Files tab, there is the “Open in SharePoint” button.
 Clicking this button will launch your browser directly to the folder location within the Teams Library.
 From here, you have more options for managing the files, such as:

-• dragging and dropping existing files and folders from one location to another within the same library;
+- dragging and dropping existing files and folders from one location to another within the same library;

-• moving or copying files and folders from this Teams library to a SharePoint library;
+- moving or copying files and folders from this Teams library to a SharePoint library;

-• setting an alert to receive an email when a change happens in this Teams library, including
+- setting an alert to receive an email when a change happens in this Teams library, including

-• a new item created
+- a new item created,

-• an existing item edited
+- an existing item edited, and

-• an existing item deleted
+- an existing item deleted.

 Cloud vs. File Explorer